Spot the Sparkle: How to Tell If It Is Cubic Zirconia or Diamond

 Buying gemstone jewellery is a big investment.
 Diamonds are timeless, rare, and enduring — a symbol of forever.
 Cubic zirconia, on the other hand, offers a stunning, affordable sparkle for everyday elegance.

-Cubic zirconia is a synthetic gemstone that strongly resembles diamonds to the untrained eye.
 While a diamond and a cubic zirconia may look alike, they are not all the same.
 If you’d like to learn how to tell apart these two gemstones, here are 6 ways to tell a cubic zirconia from a diamond: -

 1. Check the Metal Setting